virtru/protect-and-track/README.md

 ## See it Live

-The easiest way to see and test drive the demo is to go check it out on the [Developer Hub](https://demos.developer.virtru.com/protect/).
-This is also a helpful place to find more information about it all works, as well as "getting started" and "how-to" guides.
+[Go here](https://demos.developer.virtru.com/protect/) to test drive the live demo.
+Afterwards, check the out Virtru's [Developer Hub](https://developer.virtru.com/docs/protect) for a step-by-step guide on how it all works.

-For a step-by-step guide on how to use the demo, please visit the [walkthrough](https://developer.virtru.com/docs/protect).

 ## Run it Locally